 Are you new to Greek life?
 Check out the Center for Fraternity & Sorority Life at UH.

-College is challenging for everyone, but as a busy member of a sorority or fraternity you may face some unique challenges.
-CAPS can help you if you are having difficulty adjusting, setting boundaries to get work done, need to learn better time management skills / study habits, or if you are having difficulty paying attention in class and concentrating on your work.
+College is challenging for everyone, but as a busy member of a sorority or fraternity, you may face some unique challenges.
+CAPS can help you if you are having difficulty adjusting, setting boundaries to get work done, need to learn better time management skills/study habits, or if you are having difficulty paying attention in class and concentrating on your work.
 Staying strong academically is important for Greek students.
 Fraternities and sororities typically have a minimum GPA requirement for members and to be able to join.

 Drug and Alcohol Use

 Members of social Greek organizations tend to use more drugs and alcohol than students not involved in these organizations.
 Although long-term studies show this difference evens out after college, alcohol and drug use during college can have negative side effects.
 Sometimes when people are having difficulties, they may turn to drugs and alcohol to cope with their problems.
-Not only does this not help the problem, it can create more issues academically, financially, and even with your family.
+Not only does this not help the problem, but it can also create more issues academically, financially, and even with your family.
 Dealing with college stressors is not easy.
 Remember that asking for assistance is a sign of strength, not weakness.
 Take a free and confidential alcohol-screening test here.

 Gay, Lesbian, Bisexual, Transgender Issues

 Being a GLBT individual in a sorority or fraternity could pose some stressors.
 Since brotherhood and sisterhood are about accepting people for who they are, it is important that sexuality is openly discussed.
-Lambda10 is a wonderful resource which advises members how to come out to their brothers or sisters, as well as provides information on how to show acceptance to brothers and sisters.
+Lambda10 is a wonderful resource which advises members on how to come out to their brothers or sisters, as well as provides information on how to show acceptance to brothers and sisters.
 In addition, Gamma Rho Lambda is a national sorority on campus for women, trans-women, and non-binary students of any race, culture, or sexual orientation.
-CAPS facilitates a GLBT group which may assist individuals in gaining support.
+CAPS facilitates a GLBT group that may assist individuals in gaining support.
 Please contact CAPS for more details.